-Bridges, Patricia S Formerly, Department of Anthropology, Queens College, Flushing, New York.
+Bridges, Patricia S. Department of Anthropology, Queens College, Flushing, New York.

 Larsen, Clark Spencer Department of Anthropology, Ohio State University, Columbus, Ohio.